php-runtime/runtime/src/bref/README.md

 #### Invoke handlers locally

 Using a service from the container makes the handlers very simple to unit test.
-However, if you are lazy you may want to invoke them locally from CLI.
+However, if you are lazy, you may want to invoke them locally from CLI.

 Run the following command to invoke the `App\Lambda\MyLambda` service.